-The troopers were used semi-auto pistols chambered in .45 ACP.
+The troopers were issued semi-auto pistols chambered in .45 ACP.
 They hit the suspect three times: hand, torso, and neck.
 One bullet lodged in the suspect’s skull.
 The wounds had no significant effect on the suspect.

 One trooper sustained a wound in the neck and one in the leg which severed his femoral artery.
 He continued to fire at the suspect.

 The troopers fired over twenty rounds, the suspect many as well.
 Just five bullets hit anyone involved.
 Neither suspect, nor troopers, received a hit to the central nervous system, and all remained in the fight for its duration.
 The vaunted .45 ACP proved no better, or worse, than the much-maligned 9 mm in Miami.
 In fact, its heavier recoil may have degraded the troopers’ aim more than a softer recoiling round.

 Current research indicates there is no distinct advantage based on a particular handgun cartridge.
 If, in fact, all handgun rounds provide the same effectiveness, the deciding factors are magazine capacity and lower recoil which allows a shooter to put more rounds on target in a shorter time period.
 More hits means a greater chance one, or more, bullets will find vital organs (Vail, Patrick, FBI).
 Hits are more effective than misses, regardless the cartrige's power.
 One must assume assailants will pose a threat even if shot multiple times.
 Maneuver and cover are just as important to gunfight survival as the gun.
 All self-defense handguns have limited power compared to rifles, and provide similar terminal performance across calibers.

 © 2018 LJ Bonham